 While sorghum is a unique ancient grain, it can be substituted for or instead of millet or wheat berry.
 This ingredient is a great addition to any hearty meal, especially when it needs to be gluten free.
 Try it as a side dish, in a casserole, soup or stew.
-It can so be made into a flour for baking purposes.
+Sorghum flour is also worth seeking out as an element in gluten-free baking.

 Where to Buy Sorghum

 The majority of sorghum found in the United States is used as animal feed, but that doesn't mean it can't be sourced for home cooking.
 Bob's Red Mill is a larger provider and shoppers can find it at most specialty grocers.
 Pick up sorghum in bulk from most shops that sport bins of loose grains.
 Finding sorghum syrup proves a bit more challenging, though if shopping in the South or online it's readily available.